 Depending upon your program choice, you will be assigned a faculty or staff advisor.
 When assigned to a staff advisor, this will be done based upon your home address.
-Staff advisors are available to work with students in Berlin, Littleton and North Conway.
+Staff advisors are available to work with students in Berlin, Littleton, and North Conway.

-What is the Academic Success Center?
+What is the Student Success Center?

-Who Uses the ASC?
+Who Uses the SSC?

 Students who self-disclose a disability during the admissions process or at any time during their academic career at WMCC are invited to meet with the Accessibility Services Coordinator to discuss available services and advocate to access those services.
-WMCC is committed to making sure that students with disabilities are guaranteed equal access to all the educational benefits of the college.
+WMCC is committed to making sure students with disabilities are guaranteed equal access to all the educational benefits of the college.

 Eligibility for Services